jim245/cs386team1/Deliverables/Report3.md

 Started working on initial art assets. <br>

 # 2. Project Retrospective
-After the initial meeting, we have begun to learn the unity skills required and we are now implementing the first iterations of some basic game objects.

-1. Appreciations: Everyone got the basics done, installing Unity, etc..
+1. Appreciations: Everyone made it to the meeting.
-2. Successes: Successfully communicated outside of class to perform some tasks.
+2. Successes: Everyone is ready to start using Unity.
 3. Failures: N/A
-4. Barriers: Inconsistency of communication, missing team members.
+4. Barriers: Unity teams only allow 3 people.
-5. What we should try next time: Get everyone together physically, pool knowledge.
+5. What we should try next time: Have some code done.

 # 3. Next Steps
 Get a game file going, with simple movement and physics.
 Learn basic Unity, and create the game files.